Rubberazer/JETGPIO/README.md

     if you work with Raspberry Pis).
 Learnt a lot from that one

-THIS IS A VERY ALPHA, INCOMPLETE VERSION AND ALL SORT OF BUGS ARE EXPECTED!

 The library has been tested on a Jetson nano SCO family: tegra210 (TX1), Board: P3449-0000